IT SEEMS LIKE EVERYONE IS TALKING ABOUT PSYCHEDELICS NOWADAYS!

 For now, despite the collective buzz, most people are extremely limited in how they can work with psychedelic substances.

-Whether you are looking to work with expansive consciousness states medicinally or for mystical exploration, these experiences can give us unterritorial access into the domains of our personal and collective experience, and the boundless possibilities of the human mind.
-And there is something extremely exciting about that.
+Whether you are looking to work with altered states of consciousness medicinally, or for mystical exploration; these experiences can provide unterritorial access into the domains of our personal and collective experience, highlighting the boundless possibilities of the human mind.

 PLEASE NOTE: This blog is intended for information only and does not substitute medical advice.
 I do not advocate the illegal use of substances.